Our SEND information report contributing to the Local Offer.

 Interventions offered may be run by teachers or teaching assistants, these could focus on phonics, writing, reading, maths, working memory or speech and language, amongst others these may be run in small groups or on a one-to-one basis.

 This support is described on a Provision Map.
-We share our Provision Map with other schools within the Lynn Grove Cluster at half termly SEN meetings.
 We are then also able to promote consistent practice across all the schools in our cluster, and where possible share training and expertise to benefit all of our learners.

-The Provision Map is also shared with the governors, primarily between the SENCO and SENCO governor at termly meetings, who are able to ensure that we monitor the impact of these interventions on learning throughout the school.
+The Provision Map is also available to be shared with the governors, primarily between the SENCO and SENCO governor at termly meetings, who are able to ensure that we monitor the impact of these interventions on learning throughout the school.

 Where progress remains a concern, despite any interventions that are being delivered internally, a learner would then be considered for discussion with other professionals at a termly meeting called SST (School Support Team meeting).
 This is a meeting held in school, chaired by the SENCO, where learners’ needs can be discussed with other external professionals, such as an Advisory Learning Support Teacher, an Educational Psychologist and Speech Therapists.
 Along with our internal Pastoral Mentor we can plan the best course of action for each learner within our school.

-We have a termly drop-in session in school for teachers and support assistants to use when they are seeking some specific and up-to-date ways to support a learner with SEN-D. This is usually offered as needs arise.
+We offer a drop-in session in school for teachers and support assistants to use when they are seeking some specific and up-to-date ways to support a learner with SEN-D. This is usually offered as needs arise.
 The drop-in sessions are also offered to parents on a termly basis.
 This gives them the opportunity to have an informal consultation with our Learning Advisory Support Teacher for the Cluster.
 This is another way of expanding the support channels we offer to our children.
 This will often result in a resource being suggested or a particular technique that can be used with immediate effect either at home or at school.

 2b.
 How do we find out if this support is effective?